Kennedy

 About

 Kennedy survived illnesses that nearly killed him more than once, and he steered his nation through crises at the height of the Cold War.
 His story is a sweeping American epic, full of fascinating tales, scandals, and larger-than-life characters.
 John F. Kennedy was the tragic figure who lost his life before he could finish his work.
 But he was far more than that.
 He was a complex person, someone who had significant flaws and who made significant mistakes before and during his White House years.
 His complicated past often receives short shift as historians focus on his presidency.
-This series seeks to provide a deeper understanding of John F. Kennedy – who he was, where he came from, and how his legacy applies to the world of today.
+This series seeks to provide a deeper understanding of John F. Kennedy, who he was, where he came from, and how his legacy applies to the world of today.

-The series was created by Ashton Gleckman, who is also the writer and director behind all of the series’ episodes.
+The series was created by Ashton Gleckman, who is also the writer and director behind all of the series’ eight episodes.

 The music for the series is composed by Gleckman alongside Michael Frankenberger (We Shall Not Die Now) and Cameron Moody (Jordan Peele’s NOPE).